Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 At a lower level, an app's usage consists of high intensity interactions
 where the user is involved in a primary app-usage activity.
 For these high-intensity interactions, direct-mapped keyboard controls are used.
-A set of activity-handlers for the user activities accesible via the app's dashboard
+A set of activity-handlers for the user activities accessible via the app's dashboard
 are designed.
 [Designing an activity-handler](#designing-an-activity-handler)